Size7 feet (2.1 m)

-- Roughtail stingray occurs in tropical to temperate regions in the Atlantic.
-It ranges from Massachusetts to the northern Gulf of Mexico and Uruguay in the Western Atlantic and from the Bay of Biscay to Angola, including the Mediterranean, Madeira and the Canary Islands.
+- Occurs in tropical to temperate regions in the Atlantic.
+It ranges from Massachusetts to the Gulf of Mexico and Uruguay in the Western Atlantic and from the Bay of Biscay to Angola, including the Mediterranean, Madeira and the Canary Islands.

 - In West Africa, it occurs not only in marine habitats but also in estuaries and the lower reaches of rivers.

-- This stingray is ovoviviparous.
-It reproduces once per year, usually in the autumn or early winter.
+- Reproduce once per year, usually in the autumn or early winter.

-- Embryo initially consumes yoke and then absorbs uterine fluid from the mother.
+- Embryos initially consume the yolk and then absorb uterine fluid from the mother.
 The gestation period lasts about four months with the production of two to six offspring.
-At birth, the disc width of the ray ranges from about 13.5 to 14.5 inches (34 to 37 cm).
+At birth, the disc width of the ray ranges from about 13.5-14.5 inches (34-37 cm).

-- Roughtail stingray undertakes northward and shoreward migrations in the spring and moves southward and offshore in the autumn.
+- The roughtail stingray undertakes northward and shoreward migrations in the spring and moves southward and offshore in the fall.

 - Capable of inflicting painful wounds with the spines that line its tail, as well as with its venomous barb.